Fees & FAQs

 - I provide a structured piano course to develop technique and general musicianship.

-- Get in touch if you are unsure.
-Note: you are never too old to learn!
+- Again, get in touch if you are unsure.
+You are never too old to learn!

 What do you teach?

 - I can provide piano and music theory tuition or help with music composition (or a combination of all three depending on your needs).

 - Note: music theory is normally incorporated into piano lessons, but sometimes students want/need extra tuition if they are having problems.
 Grade V Theory is a prerequisite for moving on to Grade 6 (or higher) ABRSM instrumental lessons.

 Can you enter students for examinations?

 - I am registered with the ABRSM and Trinity College London and can enter students for examinations.

 - If I feel unable to continue tuition on account of conduct by the student or anyone connected with the student which makes it unethical or unsafe to continue teaching the student, the fees for any outstanding lessons will not be refundable.